 IDPR prides itself in providing exceptional customer service to our visitors.
 It is one of the things we do best.
-We initiated a survey of our overnight guests in 2015 to begin monitoring customer satisfaction.
-We continue to send out that survey to every overnight guest that makes a reservation.
+We initiated a survey of our overnight guests in 2015 to begin monitoring customer satisfaction and continue to send out that survey to every overnight guest that makes a reservation.

-- Task 3: Annually evaluate overnight stay park customer satisfaction surveys and implement changes (including increased staffing and construction projects) at the state, region, or park level as appropriate. - Task 4: By January 1, 2023, consider new customer satisfaction survey questions that elicit responses that can better guide employees on how to improve customer service.
+Task 4: Annually evaluate overnight stay customer satisfaction surveys and implement changes (including increased staffing and construction projects) at the state, region, or park level as appropriate.

+Task 5: By July 1, 2024, implement new customer satisfaction survey questions that elicit responses that can better guide employees on how to improve customer service.

-Performance Measure 1: Maintain or improve our overnight customer satisfaction rating of 4.11 (with 5 being a rating of "excellent").1
+Performance Measure 1: Maintain or improve our customer satisfaction rating.